New to carnivorous plants? Start here!

 - Which carnivorous plants are good for beginners?

-- How do I care for my Venus flytrap, Cape Sundew, or Purple Pitcher Plant?
+- How do I care for my Venus flytrap, Cape Sundew, or Trumpet Pitcher Plant?

 - Where can I find detailed care instructions?

 - Should I remove the plastic dome my plant came in?

 - Where can I obtain carnivorous plant seeds?

 - Where on the web can I learn more about carnivorous plants?

 1. What kinds of carnivorous plant are there?

 The Venus Flytrap: Without a doubt the most famous carnivorous plant, the Venus flytrap is - for many growers - a gateway drug!
 The speed at which a healthy plant will snap shut on an insect is amazing the first time you witness it.
 There is only one species - Dionaea muscipula - but dozens of weird and wonderful varieties are available.

 The Sundews: There are almost 200 species of Sundew (Drosera).
 They vary enormously in size, shape, and growing requirements, and can be found on every continent on Earth except Antarctica.
 Most are covered with tentacles which have brightly-coloured, glue-covered tips.
 These tentacles can move, helping the Sundew to quickly suffocate and digest insects which have become stuck.

 The Butterworts: You can find Butterworts (Pinguicula) throughout the Northern Hemisphere, with the highest concentration being found in Mexico and Central America.
 There are around 100 species in all.
 Their leaves normally appear green and glossy, growing in a ground-hugging rosette.
 They are also known as flypaper traps, on account of the sticky leaves they use to catch gnats and fruit flies.